Who am I?

 - I picked up Django last summer and I built my first web app.

 - I learned a lot my HTML/CSS skills outside the classroom.

 I’m passionate about understanding people, their stories, and how technology can use these stories to build a better future.

 - Through my Anthropology minor, I am trained to think about people and the identities they hold.

-- As Resident Advisor, I use restorative practices to build community and to understand the needs of others.
+- As a Resident Advisor, I used restorative practices to build community and to understand the needs of others.

 - I am driven by projects and technologies that directly impact people.